LackosS/CheckersGame/README.md

-# Checker Game in C#
+# Checkers Game in C#
-Checker_Game fully implemented in C# with MVVM architecture.
+Checkers_Game fully implemented in C# with MVVM architecture.

 ## Screenshots